SMCPartners/shape-server-wfs/README.md

 email,

 #### Shared Code
-Shared code is code that is shared between the framework layer and the service layer of the application.
+Shared code is code that is shared between the framework layers and the business logic layer of the application.
 This package (*shared*) contains various utilities that assist with JWT token creation and parsing, application exception handling, and primarily data transfer objections or DTOs.
 DTOs are used to carry data from the framework layer to the service layer and vice versa.

 Although many DTOs mimic entity beans that are present in the framework layer many do not.
 Some would consider the presence of DTOs in this context as an anti-pattern, however there are reasons why this approach was chosen.
-First, in many cases the entity bean layer is not granular enough to support the service layers requirements.
-Second, there was a conscious effort made during the development process to uncouple the service layer from certain frameworks, such as JPA.
-That being the case, for convenience and easy of understanding of the business logic, almost all service components utilize enterprise java beans (EJBs) and thus have data access object (DAO) stateless session beans injected by way of the @EJB annotation.
-The the code in the service layer (*usecases*) for examples.
+First, in many cases the entity bean layer, being course grained, is not granular enough to support the service layers requirements.
+Second, there was a conscious effort made during the development process to uncouple the business layer from the frameworks layers, such as JPA.
+That being the case, for convenience and easy of understanding of the business logic, almost all business logic components utilize enterprise java beans (EJBs) and thus have data access object (DAO) stateless session beans injected by way of the @EJB annotation.

 #### Wildfly Swarm Specific Features

-#### Building the service layer
+#### Building and Running the Application